danb0b/django_homepage_public/README.md

 * Created template for post list and post detail
 * Updated urls.py for the same
 * Added helper functions to run manage.py commands

+### Lecture 5

+* Modify the Post model to add markdown rendering
+* Modify templates to accommodate those changes
+* Changed our post content
+* Tested

+### Lecture 6

+* Added new Folder model
+* Updated post content to accommodate folder handling
+* Hacked Django's views to be able to differentiate between posts and folders in url paths